 The American Library Association wants you to join them in Choose Privacy Week, an annual initiative that focuses on privacy rights, especially for youth.
+When a child’s identity gets stolen, they could be in for quite a shock later on in life – as well as unknown debt.
 Let’s review ways to keep your child’s identity safe as a contribution to Choose Privacy Week.

 How to Protect Your Child From Identity Theft